Standards & guidance

 New Zealand Government Design System (alpha phase)

-A design system is a catalogue of reusable components, patterns and base elements you might need to build your website or app.
+A design system is a catalogue of reusable components, patterns and base elements you might need to build your website or an app.

 -